I can’t tell you how many times I’ve spoken with a caller on my show who uttered the words, “I hate my job.”

 3. Brainstorm Your Dream Job

 While you’re stacking up those savings, start clarifying and verifying your sweet spot.
-Your sweet spot is what I call the place where what you do best and what you love to do most intersect.
+Your sweet spot is what I call the place where what you do best, what you love to do most and the results that matter most to you intersect.

 You can clarify and verify your sweet spot by creating a list of your: